GoTrack-GPS/gotrack-um/modules/web-interface/camera/instructions-for-installing-configuring/README.md

-# Instructions for installing and using MDVR
+# Instructions for installing and using MDVR (SM400)

 ### Step 1: Prepare the hardware
-- Recorder device SM400 Base or Livestream.
+- Recorder device SM400 Basic or Livestream.
 - Equipment conforms to QCVN31 S200 or S400 standards.
 - Camera.
 - 4G sim for SM400 livestream recorder (if any).